nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 See [WCSession class](https://developer.apple.com/documentation/watchconnectivity/wcsession) for details.

-## Message session management
+## watchLink message session management

 Cordova plugins are initialized at the Objective-C/Swift level upon initial launch of a Cordova app.
-However, a Cordova app can restart at the Javascript level (e.g., via ```window.reload()```) and this does not cause plugins at the Objective-C/Swift level to restart.
+However, a Cordova app can restart at the Javascript level (e.g., via ```window.reload```) and this does not cause plugins at the Objective-C/Swift level to restart.

 For this reason, watchLink uses a unique **session ID** to identify communication in the current messaging session.
 This key is created when the Javascript layer starts initially or restarts, and any previous session IDs become obsolete.
 Communications arriving with an obsolete session ID are discarded, and when a session starts any pending communications awaiting transmission with an obsolete session ID are also discarded.